This article was first published on the 16 April 2025, and has been updated following the publication of the EHRC Update.

 This judgment comes in the wake of a recent spate of high-profile cases (both decided and ongoing), dealing with the tension between gender critical and transgender rights in the workplace and public sphere.
 These cases have, broadly speaking, established the principle that the holding and expression of gender critical beliefs are protected under the EqA (provided they are expressed appropriately), and that there is a balance to be struck between such beliefs and the rights of transgender people (who are also protected from discrimination and harassment under the EqA).
 In addition, the recent case of Higgs v Farmor’s School [2025] EWCA Civ 109 established that any action taken by employers in relation to staff who express gender critical beliefs must be objectively justifiable in the circumstances, as a proportionate means of achieving a legitimate aim.
 Similar principles apply in respect of single sex facilities and services.

-We take a closer look at the findings in the For Women Scotland case below, and explore in more detail what this landmark judgment means for organisations.
+We take a closer look at the findings in the For Women Scotland case, and the EHRC Update, below and explore in more detail what this landmark judgment means for organisations.

 What was the For Women Scotland case about?